Regulators and Power Supplies » Step-Down (Buck) Voltage Regulators » D36V50Fx Step-Down Voltage Regulators »

 - D36V50F5: Fixed 5V output

 - D36V50F6: Fixed 6V output

 The regulators have input reverse voltage protection up to 40 V, output undervoltage and overvoltage protection, over-current protection, and short-circuit protection.
 A thermal shutdown feature also helps prevent damage from overheating and a soft-start feature limits the inrush current and gradually ramps the output voltage on startup.

-If you do not need quite as much current, consider the very similar D36V28Fx family of step-down voltage regulators, which can deliver up to 4 A in a wide range of output voltages.
+If you do not need quite as much current, consider the very similar D36V28Fx or D30V30Fx families of step-down voltage regulators, which can deliver up to around 4 A in a wide range of output voltages.